 Always close your interview positively, so answer this question as if you're already on the team.
 Keep in mind what the company needs; this may include a budget for online training programs for members of the product team or regular meeting opportunities for strategies and goals.
 Sometimes, asking for a discussion is enough.
 Talk about how your goal as the product manager is to work collaboratively to help both the company and its customers find success.

-Searching for a new job can be an exciting – and nerve wracking – experience.
+Searching for a new job can be an exciting experience.
 Prepare for your next job search by taking a cost-effective, flexible course to hone critical job search skills, so you ace your next interview.

 In the University of Maryland's Interviewing and Resume Writing in English Specialization, you'll develop the strategies and communication skills you need to advance in your professional career.

-In the University of Virginia's Digital Product Management Specialization, meanwhile, you'll hone job-relevant skills by drafting a focal positioning statement, personas, jobs-to-be-done, value proposition hypotheses, user stories, and integrate them into a team charter.
-At the end, you'll gain a certificate that you can put on your resume to highlight your skills to hiring managers.
+In the University of Virginia's Digital Product Management Specialization, meanwhile, you'll have the opportunity to hone job-relevant skills by drafting a focal positioning statement, personas, jobs-to-be-done, value proposition hypotheses, and user stories and integrating them into a team charter.
+At the end, you'll gain a credential that you can put on your resume to highlight your skills to hiring managers.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.